tawasta/event/event_email_customization/README.rst

 Configuration
 =============
 * Install module
-* Events now use the new email templates
+* You can now access the modifies templates

 Usage
 =====